-Water temperature influences the metabolism, behavior, and mortality of fish and other aquatic organisms that affect fish.
+Water temperature influences the metabolism, behavior, and mortality of fish and other aquatic organisms.
 Natural temperatures of a waterbody fluctuate daily and seasonally.
 These natural fluctuations do not eliminate indigenous populations, but may affect existing community structure and geographical distribution of species.
 In fact, such temperature cycles are often necessary to induce reproductive cycles and may regulate other aspects of life history (Mount 1969).
 Behnke and Zarn (1976), in a discussion of temperature requirements for endangered western native trout, recognized that populations cannot persist in waters where maximum temperatures consistently exceed 21-22°Celsius (C), but they may survive brief daily periods of higher temperatures (25.5-26.7°C).
-Anthropogenic impacts can lead to modifications of these natural temperature cycles, often leading to deleterious impacts on the fishery.
+Anthropogenic impacts can lead to modifications of these natural temperature cycles, often leading to deleterious impacts on the aquatic community.
 Such modifications may contribute to changes in geographical distribution of species and their ability to persist in the presence of introduced species.
+SWQB prepared a comprehensive summary of temperature thresholds for sensitive salmonids found in New Mexico as part of the 2009 triennial review of water quality standards process (NMED/SWQB 2009).